Who’s who at the Blitz

 Strange and Egan: posing away at the Blitz for Visage’s video for the Visage single (Polydor)

-Blitz Kids as stars of Bowie’s Ashes to Ashes video: Enhanced with the solarising effects from the then novel Quantel Paintbox, the video cost £250,000 and was the most expensive music video made to that date, directed by David Mallet, 3 July 1980 on the beach at Hastings.
+Blitz Kids as stars of Bowie’s Ashes to Ashes video: Enhanced with the solarising effects from the then novel Quantel Paintbox, the video cost £250,000 and was the most expensive music video made to that date, directed by David Mallet, 3 July 1980 on the beach east of Hastings.
 A long-standing collaborator, Natasha Korniloff, designed Bowie’s Pierrot costume, but he gave Richard Sharah a free hand to design the make-up.
 Providing the chorus are, from the left, Steve Strange, Darla Jane Gilroy, Elise Brazier and Judi Frankland.
 Ecclesiastical robes from Judi’s graduation collection, hats by Fiona Dealey and Richard Ostell.
 Strange wears Judi’s black wedding dress with Stephen Jones head-dress and veil.
 When they got back to London after filming, they all went clubbing at Hell.
 Video © 1983 Jones Music / EMI Records Ltd